UI-Gurus/tutorials/react.md

 }
 ```

-The above snippet is a React component.
-We are using ES6 classes.
+The above code snippet is a React component.
+It's made with ES6 classes.
 All components made under this approach must extends from `React.Component` and always must have the `render` method, which is an special method from the React's lifecycle.
-You should use this syntax when you have to deal with manage the state (stateful components).
-So, in this kind of components you can have a constructor, the state and more methods of the lifecycle of React, as your own methods as well.
-Later we will see all this things.
+This syntax should be used when is necessary to deal with manage the state (stateful components).
+So, in this kind of components there may be a constructor, the state, and more methods of the lifecycle of React, as custom methods as well.

-Most of the time we construct components on independent file, so we can reuse it easily in several parts of our application.
-For instance, we are using this `App` component in our `index.js` file by importing it.
-So, how we can import a component in one place, it is because we first must export it.
-Look at the end of the `App.js` file, we will see this line of code:
+Most of the time components are constructed on independent files, so they can be reused easily in several parts of the application.
+For instance, `App` component is used in the `index.js` file by just importing it.
+To import a component in one place, first it must be exported.
+The last line of code on this file is:

 `export default App;`

-With this line we are able to use this component on any place of our application
+With this line the component is exported and can be used on any place of the application.

 #### Default or not default

-There is a interesting thing when you want to export a component from an specific file.
-You can use `export default MyComponent` or just there is another way of do this without a default clause, so let's see when you can use default and when not.
+There is an interesting thing when a component is exported from an specific file.
+It can be used `export default MyComponent` or there is another way of do that without a default clause.

-Exporting without `default` means it is a "named export".
-You can have multiple named exports in a single file.
-So you can do this:
+Exporting without `default` means it's a "named export".
+There may be multiple named exports in a single file:

 ```javascript
 export class MyComponent {...}
 export class MySecondComponent {...}
 ```

-First, as you can see, you must write `export` clause after the `class` clause.
-You can export as many components as you like from a single file, **but** then you have to import these exports using their exact names.
-For example, if we remove the `default` clause from our export statement in the `App.js` file, in the `indes.js` file, when we are importing this component, we have to change this line `import App from './App';` with this other: `import {App} from './App';`.
-Go ahead, try it yourself!
+First, the `export` clause must be written before the `class` clause.
+Many components may be exported this way from a single file, **but** then to import these components it's necessary to use their exact names.
+For example, if the `default` clause is removed from the export statement in the `App.js` file, in the `indes.js` file, where the component is imported, this line: `import App from './App';` has to be changed with this other line: `import {App} from './App';`.

-Alternatively if you export as the `default` export, you're free to rename the default export as you import it.
-If you component's name is `App` you can import it with the name you want.
-Try it yourself, let's go back to a `default` export in our `App.js` file and import it this way on the `index.js` file:
+Alternatively, if the export is made as `default`, the importing can be freely named.
+If the component's name is `App` it can be imported with any name.
+For example, as the component in the `App.js` file has a default export, it can be named with a different name on the `index.js` file:
 `import TheNameYouWant from './App';`.
-It is important that if you want to change the name of your component when import it, you should rename it with a significant name.
+It's important that if the component's name is changed when imported, it should be renamed with a significant name.

-There ca only be one `default` export per file.
-In React it is a convention to export one component from a file, and to export it is as the default export.
-You can use the no default method when you want other kind of stuff like constants or functions.
+There can only be one `default` export per file.
+In React it's a convention to export one component from a file, and to export it as the default export.
+The no default method may be used when other kind of stuff like constants or functions are exported.

 #### Stateless Functional Components